francisvalguedes/TrajectoryOrbitPropag/README.md

 ## Installation

-For ubuntu: clone repository then
+For ubuntu: clone repository then:

 ~~~
 ./ubuntu_install.sh
 ~~~

+the ubuntu_install.sh file will create a python environment in an env folder located in the repository folder and install the dependencies in the file requirements.txt

 ## Run App streamlit server:

+Activate env and run streamlit app
 ~~~
 ./run.sh
 ~~~